Heavy rain and flooding all across the U.S. and Canada have delayed the soy and corn planting season extensively. Is this year’s yield on the line?

-Fields which are still much too saturated for planting, got farmers to a do or die moment for this soy and corn planting season.
+Fields that are still much too saturated for planting got farmers to a do-or-die moment for this soy and corn planting season.

 With such an, exceptionally narrow window of opportunity growers need a quick and safe solution that will help them make the most out of this difficult soy and corn planting season.